If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 X-Men: The Animated Series and X-Men '97

-X-Men: The Animated Series is notorious for airing episodes out of order, as its script and production timelines were often out of whack.
-We’ve outlined the correct chronology below, plus where the Spider-Man: The Animated Series crossover and revival show X-Men '97 fit in:
+X-Men: The Animated Series was notorious for airing episodes out of order, as its script and production timelines were often out of whack.
+(Additionally, there are errors in writing that complicate matters; Magneto seems to meet the X-Men for the first time in Season 1, even though it's established he's been fighting them for years in later seasons.)
+We’ve outlined our preferred chronology below — plus where the Spider-Man: The Animated Series crossover and revival show X-Men '97 fit in:

 X-Men: Evolution